Easter-eggs/PBinCLI/README.rst

 .. code-block:: bash

-   pbincli delete "pasteid=xxx&deletetoken=yyy"                        ### delete paste xxx from https://paste.i2pd.xyz/ by default pbincli delete "https://example.com/?pasteid=xxx&deletetoken=yyy"   ### delete paste xxx from https://example.com/
+   ee-paste delete "pasteid=xxx&deletetoken=yyy"                        ### delete paste xxx from https://paste.easter-eggs.com/ by default ee-paste delete "https://example.com/?pasteid=xxx&deletetoken=yyy"   ### delete paste xxx from https://example.com/

 If you need to delete a paste on different server than the configured one, use ``-s`` option together with the instance URL.